Incubator

 Every great group I’ve been a part of has reinforced the fundamental truth of this adage, a truth I relearn every time I join with others in common cause.

-Perhaps the most enduring such life-lesson experience came for me in 1979, when I joined what would later become the 1981 Class of the University of Arizona College of Law, what I have come to fondly remember as the “Never Again!” class.
+Perhaps the most enduring such experience came for me in 1979, when I joined what would become the Class of the 1981 at the University of Arizona College of Law, the group I have come to fondly remember as the “Never Again!” class.

 Our U of A Law School experience was the product of the “Never Again!” thinking that preceded our arrival.